plone/plone.testing/src/plone/testing/README.rst

 The default implementation of each does nothing.

 By convention, layers are created in a module called ``testing.py`` at the top level of your package.
-The idea is that other packages that extend your package can re-use your layers for their own testing.
+The idea is that other packages that extend your package can reuse your layers for their own testing.

 A simple layer may look like this::